olexander-movchan/tomatolang/README.md

 ## Example

-Here is simple interactive session example:
+Here is interactive session example:

     >>> var a = 3 * 10^2 + 11*5
     >>> var b = 10 * (2^3 + 2) + 13